A large part of the space shuttle Challenger has been found.

 All seven on board were killed, including the first schoolteacher bound for space, Christa McAuliffe.

-The remnant is more than 4.5 metres by 4.5 metres; it is likely bigger because part of it is covered with sand.
+The remnant is believed to be more than 4.5 metres by 4.5 metres; it is likely bigger than it appears because part of it is covered with sand.

 Because of the presence of square thermal tiles, it is believed to be from the shuttle’s belly, officials said.